 The times when you feel most unfocused — even lost — are when you’re in the midst of a transition from an ending to a new beginning.

-Let’s talk about the practical steps you can take to refocus and move forward when it feels like your life has gone off the rails.
+Let’s talk about the practical steps you can take to refocus and move forward when nothing goes right, and it feels like your life has gone off the rails.

 Unfocused?
 That’s because your life is about to change.